Licensed Court Interpreters

 To search our list of approved continuing education courses, please go to the online certification and licensing system on our home page.

 To renew a license, court interpreters must have completed a total of 16 hours of approved continuing education, including 4 in ethics.
-Court interpreters can carry forward 8 hours of CE to their next license period.
+Court interpreters can carry forward 8 hours of eligible CE to their next license period.
 Ethics hours cannot be carried forward.

 Please refer to sections 4.0 and 9.7 of the JBCC Rules for additional information on continuing education requirements.

 We are accepting applications for approval of continuing education from both course providers and licensed court interpreters.
 A course outline must be submitted with each request for approval as well as copies of the speaker bios.
 The course outline must contain the following information:

 a.
 Describe course content (i.e., detailed description of each session of the program)

 b.
 Indicate the time allotted to each segment (i.e., the start and end time of each session of the program in quarter hours for in-person courses , or listing each session duration using quarter hour increments for online courses).
 See examples below:

 - Online course example: .25 hrs, .50 hrs, .75, hrs, 1.0 hrs, 2.5 hrs, etc.

 c.
 The date and location of the course (i.e., city/state for in-person courses, or website for online courses)